Brandon Lowe Player Props: Rays vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks fifth in the league with a collective 9.7 strikeouts per nine innings.
+- The 9.3 strikeouts per nine innings put together by the Reds pitching staff ranks 10th in the league.

-- The Reds' 5.22 team ERA ranks 25th across all league pitching staffs.
+- The Reds' 5.25 team ERA ranks 25th among all MLB pitching staffs.

-- Reds pitchers combine to allow 14 home runs (0.9 per game), the seventh-fewest in baseball.
+- Reds pitchers combine to rank 12th in baseball in home runs given up (19 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.